hdaklue/actioncrumb/README.md

 use Filament\Actions\Contracts\HasActions;
 use Filament\Forms\Concerns\InteractsWithForms;
 use Filament\Forms\Contracts\HasForms;
-use Hdaklue\Actioncrumb\Traits\HasCrumbSteps;  // ✅ New trait
+use Hdaklue\Actioncrumb\Traits\HasActionCrumbs;  // ✅ For WireStep components
 use Hdaklue\Actioncrumb\{Step, Action};

 class UserDetailsComponent extends Component implements HasActions, HasForms  // ✅ Standard interfaces {
-    use HasCrumbSteps;  // ✅ New trait for embedded components use InteractsWithActions;
+    use HasActionCrumbs;  // ✅ For WireStep components use InteractsWithActions;
     use InteractsWithForms;